Kenyatta A. C. Hinkle

 Opening Reception: Friday, January 29, 2016, 5:30-7:30pm

-This exhibition presents three [five] artists whose work originates from specific locations and sets of conditions used as departure points to explore in painting [and sound] perception, memory, history, and motion.
+This exhibition presents three artists whose paintings originate from specific locations and sets of conditions used as departure points to explore perception,memory, history, and motion.
 Rooted in landscape and mapping, the works of art diverge from depictions of mimetic physical reality to forceful abstract expressions of places and moments.
 Exhibiting artists include, Sophia Ainslie, Nathan Miner, and Cristi Rinklin.

 BA & BFA Exhibition